Skip to main content

 • Compile design tokens and typography into both site and editor bundles.

-• Limit editor CSS to content styling (exclude navigation, layout grid, header/footer styles).
+• Limit editor CSS to content styling (exclude navigation, layout grid, and header/footer styles).

 • Scope styles under a wrapper class to prevent leakage.